 We’re big fans of audiobooks!
 They’re great for listening to on trips but my kids also enjoy listening to them while working, putting a puzzle together or just to relax.

-If you have an older child that is really interested in learning the instrument, this mahogany wood ukelele might be a better option.
+If you have an older child who is really interested in learning the instrument, this mahogany wood ukulele might be a better option.

 Earlier this year my mother-in-law gave our kids a couple of old portable CD players that they had lying around and I was amazed at what a hit they were!
 The kids love to curl up and listen to their favorite story or music CD, and I like that I don’t have to deal with one more thing making noise!